mooreryan/ocaml_python_bindgen/_docs_src/src/recursive.md

 ## Wrap-up

 You may come across cyclic classes when binding Python code.
 If you want to bind them in OCaml as it, you will need to use recursive module.
-For now, `pyml_bindgen` won't generate them for you automatically, but it is not *too* bad to change them by hand :)
+This page shows you how to do it semi-manually using `pyml_bindgen`.
+If you would like a more automatic way to do this, see the [Recursive Modules](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/examples/recursive_modules) example on GitHub.